-2001 Chris hit the World Wide Web when he had a web site designed and created for his stage character; it has had over a million unique hits, to date.
-The following year Chris was considered a big enough name to take part in the Weakest Link Drag queen special.
-Against fierce competition from other names Chris was selected to be the standy contestant.
-Although not used, he was flattered to be asked to take part in the show.
-2003, brought further interest when he was asked to write a monthly column, for the Manchester based magazine, "Out Northwest" This column is based on his stage character, and is in the same vain as his stage performance.
+In 2001 Chris hit the World Wide Web when he ad a website created for his stage character.
+As of 2021 it has been visited by one and a half MILLION times.
+Chris was considered a big enough name to take part in the BBC smash hit 'The Weakest Link' Although in the end he was not used, he was flattered to have been asked to take part.
+In 2003 he was thrilled to be asked to write a column for the Manchester based magazine 'Out Northwest'.
+The column, based on his stage character and is in the same vane as his stage character.